 The Supreme Court’s ruling is positive because double tax treaties should prevail over domestic law.
 It is to be seen whether the tax authorities will apply the ruling without further comments or entering into further discussions.

-Nevertheless, the ruling certainly increases the chance of success for SICAVs filing WHT reduced rate applications (RRA) – i.e. the difference between the regular WHT rate and the treaty reduced rate – at the fund level.
+Nevertheless, the ruling certainly increases the chance of success for SICAVs filing WHT reduced rate applications (RRA) – i.e. the difference between the regular WHT rate and the treaty reduced rate.

 Therefore, we would recommend that you or your clients file WHT RRA.